 “Enhanced methane concentrations are an indicator of emissions from an active oil and gas site, but other methane sources also exist in the region,” Hecobian said.
 “The source type is confirmed by other VOCs measured in the canister.”

 While the scientists do operate the plume tracker during daylight hours too, methane plume tracking is usually best done at night, because streets are quieter and air movement is minimized.
 Cooler night air at the surface traps emitted pollutants closer to the ground in what atmospheric scientists call an inversion layer.
 Whatever is lingering in the air is more likely to stagnate inside the inversion layer.
 Such conditions can unveil maximum possible concentrations of air toxics, such as benzene, from oil and gas operations.

-Over the next two years, scientists like Hecobian from Collett’s CSU lab will perform this methane-chasing ritual during times well fracturing, flowback – the step where fracking fluids return from the well – or drilling are taking place.
+Over the next two years, scientists like Hecobian from Collett’s CSU lab will perform this methane-chasing ritual during times that well fracturing, flowback – the step where fracking fluids return from the well – or drilling are taking place.
 In addition to tracking real-time plumes and taking periodic canister readings, they are also collecting weekly samples of ambient air.

 The other half of the Broomfield air quality project is headed by Ajax Analytics, whose chief scientific officer is Professor of Civil and Environmental Engineering Ken Carlson.
 The company has set up 19 continuously monitoring sensor stations near and downwind of oil and gas well pads.
 The stations contain Internet-of-Things connected devices with sensors making measurements every 15 minutes.
 Ajax Analytics also maintains a user-friendly public portal with updates on the project.

 Ajax Analytics and CSU provide quarterly reports to the city, summarizing what they’ve learned so far.
 They’ll wrap up their experiments next year and present a final report on their findings.